DeepEyes-AI/bi-metabase/docs/configuring-metabase/email.md

 ## Suggest recipients on dashboard subscriptions and alerts

-{% include plans-blockquote.html feature="Approved domains for notifications" %}
+{% include plans-blockquote.html feature="Configuring suggested recipients" %}

 Control which recipients people can see when they create a new [dashboard subscription](../dashboards/subscriptions.md) or [alert](../questions/sharing/alerts.md).
 For example, you may want to restrict people to viewing potential recipients that belong to the same [groups](../people-and-groups/managing.md#groups) they are a member of.